What changed in the Alec Baldwin shooting case?

-Alec Baldwin accidentally shot a woman on set.
-He was named a ‘possible defendant’ a year later.
+Alec Baldwin shot a woman on set.
+He’s now facing involuntary manslaughter charges.
 What changed?

-After an exhaustive 11-month investigation, authorities in New Mexico appear close to filing criminal charges over the on set fatal shooting of Rust cinematographer Halyna Hutchins, writes Bevan Hurley
+Nearly 15 months after the fatal shooting, investigators announced criminal charges over the on set fatal shooting of Rust cinematographer Halyna Hutchins.
+Bevan Hurley explains the complicated case

 As a veteran actor of nearly 100 films and television shows, Alec Baldwin was no stranger to the strict safety protocols around the handling of firearms on set.

-While preparing to film an action scene for his low budget western film Rust in New Mexico last October, Baldwin was handed a .45 Colt replica revolver.
+While preparing to film an action scene for his low-budget western film Rust in New Mexico in October 2021, Baldwin was handed a .45 Colt replica revolver.

 According to affidavits from law enforcement, the 64-year-old actor was discussing a gunfight sequence with crew members when he unholstered the weapon and raised it in the direction of a camera, where director Joel Souza and cinematographer Halyna Hutchins were standing.

-The gun went off, and a single bullet struck Souza in the shoulder before fatally striking Hutchins in the chest.
+The gun went off, striking Hutchins in the chest before passing through her body and hitting Souza.

+Nearly 15 months after the shooting, New Mexico prosecutors announced criminal charges will be filed against three people by the end of this month.

+Baldwin and the film’s armourer Hannah Gutierrez-Reed will each be charged with involuntary manslaughter, while first assistant director David Halls has agreed to plead guilty to the charge of negligent use of a deadly weapon.

 The precise details of how the gun was fired remain bitterly contested.
 Baldwin has maintained he had been assured the gun was “cold”, meaning it had no live ammunition, and that as he cocked the gun it went off without him pulling the trigger.

-However, a recently released FBI forensics analysis found the gun was in good working order and Baldwin had to have fired the weapon.
+However, an FBI forensics analysis found the gun was in good working order and Baldwin had to have fired the weapon.

 In the aftermath of the shooting, crew members, actors and Hutchins’ family lawyered up.